eriqande/flock-comment/README.md

 ## Reproducing the simulations

 The R script 'Flock2Structure.new' will rerun the analyses comparing Structure and FLOCKTURE from the manuscript.
+In order to make this work you ought to be on a sane Unix system (you will need `rsync`, `awk`, `make` and other such utilities.
+Easiest, probably, is going to be if you are running Mac OS Mavericks or higher with the Developer Tools installed.

 The code is divided into 5 main parts:

 1. Simulate data
 2. Run FLOCKTURE